 Sarah Pullman Sarah Pullman

-August Waite is a student counsellor under the supervision of Sarah Pullman.
+August Waite is an intern counsellor at Bodymind Counselling, having completed a 12 month student practicum already.
 August has completed professional trainings in a range of modalities in both individual and couples (including non-monogamy/polyamory) counselling.
 Their approach centers safety, choice, and in working experientially with the here-and-now.
 They are passionate about working with trauma, shame, grief, anxiety and social anxiety, body image and self esteem, gender/body dysphoria and euphoria, transition and post-transition experience, and relationship challenges.

 In Person and Online Sessions